Thursday, October 17, 2024

 To be silent is more powerful than to speak foolishly.

 The Greek infinitive is a neuter noun, hence the neuter adjective: κρεῖττον.
-This is the Attic form; the dictionary for is κρεῖσσον, the comparative form of κρατύ, powerful.
+This is the Attic form of κρεῖσσον, and it is the comparative of κρατύ, powerful.
 The adverb μάτην is formed from the noun μάτη, which means "folly, foolishness."
 This is one of the monostichs (one-liners) of Menander; here is the meter marked:

 Κρεῖττον | σιω||πᾶν ἐσ|τιν ἢ || λαλεῖν μάτην.